XMAMan/KNearestNeighborSearch/README.md

 The usage looks like this:

-//You have to implement this interface public interface IPoint
+/*You have to implement this interface*/ public interface IPoint
 {
     float this[int dimension] { get; }
 }

-//Example for a 3D-Point
+/*Example for a 3D-Point*/
 class Point3D : IPoint
 {
     public float[] data;